 Cisco IPS4360 The IPS4300 series is the latest intrusion prevention/detection system by Cisco Systems, it has two quad core CPUs, 8GB RAM and 8GB flash, it has an option for redundant power supply as well.
-If you are using Cisco … Continue reading
+If you are using Cisco security manager to manage be sure to use Cisco Security Manager version 4.3, Cisco Security … Continue reading Cisco Systems: IPS4360, Cisco Security Manager, simple example on how to create a test plan

 The initial setup for Cisco IPS4360.
 Run the command setup to get started.